Open Access Week

 Journals Publisher Bill Breichner explains the Print Plus platform, winner of the 2019 Prose Award for Innovations in Journal Publishing and an innovative collaboration between the Modernist Studies Association and the Journals division of the Press.
 Read his blog post here.

-Tune in during Open Access Week and beyond for more blog posts focused on open access initiatives at Johns Hopkins University Press.
+Tune in for more blog posts focused on open access initiatives at Johns Hopkins University Press.

 The JHU Hub